BastienFerbu/darango/README.md

 A Dart driver for ArangoDB

 This package based on [http][] and [ArangoDB API][] allows to communicate with your ArangoDB database using Dart.
-I still work on it on my free time but feel free to help (especially on the proper way of coding).
+I work on it on my free time but feel free to help.

 [http]: https://github.com/dart-lang/http
 [ArangoDB API]: https://www.arangodb.com/docs/stable/http/